 So, what is the conclusion?
 Are these products worth buying?
 Well, it depends.

 If you are looking for a handlebar bag ideal for commuting in a city, you will hardly find an alternative that provides a similar price/value ratio.
-It is well built, IPX5 waterproof, and provides you with storage for essentials like a rainjacket, extra water bottle, snacks, gels, documents, etc.
+It is well built, IPX5 waterproof, and provides you with storage for essentials like a rainjacket, an extra water bottle, snacks, gels, documents, etc.

 Of course, you can use it for long, endurance on the road, gravel, or a hybrid bike.
 However, if you are a hardcore bikepacker or need a more spacious handlebar bag, this bag is probably not for you because it won’t fit as many things as you may need.

-The Essentials Case is a great accessory not only for commuter or casual cyclists but also for road cyclists.
+The Essentials Case is a great accessory not only for commuters or casual cyclists but also for road cyclists.
 It fits the back pocket of a jersey and fits most things you need – a mini pump, spare tube, smartphone, credit card, etc.